 Surfing the Timeless Wave

-The Promise of Emptiness is now available online in 2022!!!
+The Promise of Emptiness wins Honorable Mention in 2023!!!

 The previous books written were started under the umbrella of the working title, Surfing the Timeless Wave and this latest book endeavor, now titled The Promise of Emptiness, seemed to languish for some years without the leadership vision of a new working title.
 Among other reasons, whenever I would broach the topic of writing another book, my friend and meditation helper, Mr YH Kim would say, “You shouldn’t write anything until you understand fully, and then you should write from that insight, without using any effort, it should then essentially write itself from a stream of consciousness-like flow of effortless creativity . . . .”
 “OK,” I would say, “that sounds easy enough, whenever I get to ‘understanding’ I will write from it”. . . .
 And so I continued to explore the various “sign posts” that he had pointed to over the now twenty-one years of listening to his guidances, chiefly revolving around understanding that the connection to the illusive “present moment” is just the entry level doorway to that so-called “mode of higher understanding” from which all seeing knowledge would flow in abundant expression of the Ultimate Creativity.